cswartzvi/hamilton/docs/concepts/best-practices/common-indices.rst

 If you're creating dataframes, then this will apply to you!

-While Hamilton is a general-purpose framework, we've found a common pattern is to manipulate datasets that have shared indices (spines) for creating dataframes.
+While Apache Hamilton is a general-purpose framework, we've found a common pattern is to manipulate datasets that have shared indices (spines) for creating dataframes.

 Although this might not apply towards every use-case (E.G. more complex joins with spark dataframes), a large selection of use-cases can be enabled if every dataframe in your pipeline shares an index.
 This is particularly pertinent when writing transformations over (non-event-based) time-series data.

-While Hamilton currently has no means of enforcing shared-spine, it is up to the writer of the function to validate input data as necessary.
+While Apache Hamilton currently has no means of enforcing shared-spine, it is up to the writer of the function to validate input data as necessary.
 Thus we recommend the following if you are creating a dataframe as output:

 Best practice: